kalkayan/servo/README.md

 ![banner.jpg](static/banner.jpg)

-go rest server structured and starting point for creating high performance applications.
-Allowing the developer to focus on creating something amazing while the servo sweat over the details.
+Servo is a REST-based go server framework (micro) for creating high-performance API applications.
+It's a good starting point for developers, allowing them to focus on creating something amazing while the servo sweat over the smaller details.

 For the release info, see the  [Development plan](https://www.notion.so/Servo-5c946869052947c3b0baf5a5f508ec92).